A Scalable Neural Network for DSIC Affine Maximizer Auction Design

 Denote by $s=|\Aa|$ the predefined size of the allocation menu. \name\ takes as input the representations of bidders $X$ and items $Y$, and constructs all the $s$ allocations, the bidder weights $\bmw$, and the boost variables $\bm\lambda \in \RR^s$ through a permutation-equivariant neural network architecture as illustrated in \cref{fig::sturcture}.
 The architecture consists of an encode layer, a menu layer, a weight layer, and a boost layer.
 The final allocation and payment results can be computed by combining the submitted bids $B$ according to AMA (see \cref{eqn::alloc} and \cref{eqn::payment}).

-\paragraph{Encode Layer.} The encode layer is responsible for transforming the initial representations of all bidders and items into a joint representation that captures their mutual interactions.
-To achieve this, we first introduce a dummy bidder $n+1$ to handle cases where no items are allocated to any of the $n$ bidders.
-We set the representation $\bmx_{n+1}$ of this dummy bidder to be a $d_x$-dimensional vector with all elements set to 1.
-We then set up the representations for other bidders and items.
-In contextual auctions, their representations are the contexts.
-In non-contextual auctions, similar to word embedding~\citep{mikolov2013distributed}, we embed the unique ID of each bidder or item into a continuous vector space, and use this embedding as the representation.
+We first introduce a dummy bidder $n+1$ to handle cases where no items are allocated to any of the $n$ bidders.
+We set such dummy bidder's representation $\bmx_{n+1}$ as a $d_x$-dimensional vector with all elements set to 1.

+\paragraph{Encode Layer.} The encode layer transforms the initial representations of all bidders (including the dummy bidder) and items into a joint representation that captures their mutual interactions.
+In contextual auctions, their initial representations are the contexts.
+In non-contextual auctions, similar to word embedding~\citep{mikolov2013distributed}, we embed the unique ID of each non-dummy bidder or item into a continuous vector space, and use the embeddings as their initial representations.